KCD1111/DMVREAL/BUGFIX_REPORT.md

 # Bug Fix Report: Llama Model Data Extraction Issues

+## CRITICAL UPDATE 3: Wrong JSON Structure (FIXED)

+### Problem
+After fixing the placeholder and example data issues, a third critical problem emerged: Llama was generating a completely wrong JSON structure with nested objects like `{"name": {"first_names": [...], "last_names": [...]}}` instead of the flat structure `{"first_name": "...", "last_name": "..."}`.
+This caused all fields to be filtered out, resulting in "Not found" for every field.

+### Root Cause
+The prompt used confusing placeholders like `"first_name": "<extract from text>"` which the small Llama 3.2 1B model interpreted as a suggestion to create its own structure rather than a template to fill.
+The model created nested objects that didn't match the expected flat structure.

+### Solution
+- Completely simplified the prompt - removed ALL placeholder text
+- Show exact structure with `null` values instead of placeholder strings
+- Clear instruction: "Replace null with actual values"
+- Added strict JSON structure validation
+- Rejects any JSON with nested objects (`name`, `driver_info`, `address`, etc.)
+- Lowered temperature from 0.2 to 0.05 for maximum determinism
+- Added type checking to ensure all fields are strings/null (not dicts/lists)

+### Changes Made (Third Fix)
+1. **model_manager.py** - `_build_extraction_prompt()`: Ultra-simplified prompt
+   - Removed confusing `<extract from text>` placeholders
+   - Shows exact JSON structure with `null` values
+   - Simple, direct instruction: "Replace null with actual values"
+   - Much shorter and clearer than previous versions

+2. **model_manager.py** - `extract_fields_with_llama()`: More deterministic generation
+   - Temperature: 0.2 → 0.05 (almost greedy decoding)
+   - Removed `no_repeat_ngram_size` (was causing issues)
+   - Increased max_tokens to 700

+3. **model_manager.py** - `_parse_llama_response()`: Strict structure validation
+   - Detects nested objects (`name`, `driver_info`, `address`)
+   - Validates all fields are strings/numbers/null (not dicts/lists)
+   - Logs warnings when wrong structure detected
+   - Tries next JSON pattern if structure is invalid

+---

 ## Critical Update: Second Issue - Example Data Contamination (FIXED)

 ### Problem